Josh Lowe Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.57 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.57 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up the third-most home runs in baseball (178 total, 1.4 per game).
+- The Rockies allow the third-most home runs in baseball (180 total, 1.4 per game).

-- Gomber will look to grab his 10th victory when he makes the start for the Rockies, his 26th of the season.
-He is 9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched.
+- Lambert makes the start for the Rockies, his eighth of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts in 66 1/3 innings pitched.

-- The lefty last pitched on Wednesday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, allowing six earned runs while giving up seven hits.
+- His most recent appearance came on Saturday against the Chicago White Sox, when the right-hander threw seven innings, surrendering one earned run while allowing four hits.

+- In 21 games this season, the 26-year-old has amassed an ERA of 5.02, with 7.6 strikeouts per nine innings.
+Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.